 We decided on 4 days, heading out on Friday morning – flying from Gatwick into Geneva which was a quick flight on EasyJet.
 I was worrying about the weather as I’ve really not been doing well on my city breaks this year (hello rain in Berlin, Jersey and Bordeaux) but luckily this time the forecast was beaming, basically 30 degrees and sun the entire time we were there.

 And the weather definitely put a show on – it was boiling!
 I always imagine Switzerland as a cold country so it was rather different to see it with the sun beaming.
 It definitely is expensive but we managed to get into an Ibis near the main train station for about £90 a night which wasn’t too bad.
+If you want to upgrade your visit and make it a luxury trip, check out these Geneva Hotels and you won’t be disappointed.
 We dumped our stuff and headed out to explore.

 The thing which really hit me about Geneva was the real mix of cultures – it’s very close to France so there is definitely a French influence, especially in the old town.
 But I also got more of a German feel in parts too.
 We had a good wander around, up to the Cathedral on the top of the town.

 Geneva of course, is famous for its giant lake – and the big fountain!
 We had a good walk down by the lakeside and it was beautiful (though very hot).
 There was a very relaxed feel, the population in Geneva is actually quite small (especially by London standards) so it was rather peaceful.